Sudeep-MR/Tours/README.md

-Travel and Tourism website developwd using python with django
+Travel and Tourism website developed using python with django